 On either side of the mountain gate leading to Wuyou Temple is a plaque containing a couplet, one based on a verse from a poem by the famous Tang Dynasty Chinese poet Du Fu and the other based on a verse from a poem by the almost-as-famous Song (CE 960-1279) Dynasty Chinese multi-artist, Su Shi.

-Wuyou Temple houses seven palaces such as Tianwang Palace, Mituo Palace, Daxiong Palace, Guanyin Palace and Luohan Palace, which palaces also include Tianwang Hall, Amitabha Buddha Hall, Buddha Miatreya Hall, Guanyin Hall, Great Hero Hall and Arhat Hall.
-The three famous Buddhist statues of Neishi, Wenshu and Puxian, carved from camphor wood, then gold-plated, can be seen in the Great Hero Hall.
+Wuyou Temple houses seven palaces such as Tianwang Palace, Mitsuo Palace, Daxiong Palace, Guanyin Palace, and Luohan Palace, which palaces also include Tianwang Hall, Amitabha Buddha Hall, Buddha Miatreya Hall, Guanyin Hall, Great Hero Hall, and Arhat Hall.
+The three famous Buddhist statues of Neishi, Wenshu, and Puxian, carved from camphor wood, then gold-plated, can be seen in the Great Hero Hall.
 The statues are larger than life, being about 3m high.
-They were temporarily removed to the city of Hangzhou in 1930, when the Great Hero Hall was being renovated.
+They were temporarily removed to the city of Hangzhou in 1930 when the Great Hero Hall was being renovated.

 Lingbao Ta, or the Pagoda of the Souls, is built on one of Lingyun Mountain's nine peaks, Lingbao Peak.
 According to historical records, Lingbao Pagoda was built during the Song Dynasty and is quite similar in form and style to Xiaoyan Pagoda in the city of Xi'an in Shaanxi Province, which dates from the earlier Tang Dynasty.
 Lingbao Pagoda is a hollow, four-sided, thirteen-story brick structure of 38m height with thick eaves that predate the upturned eaves era of Chinese architecture.

-Inside, the pagoda consits of only five stories.
-Tourists are of course allowed inside, and may climb the staircase to the fifth floor, a climb of ninety five steps on red sandstone slabs.
+Inside, the pagoda consists of only five stories.
+Tourists are of course allowed inside and may climb the staircase to the fifth floor, a climb of ninety-five steps on red sandstone slabs.
 On each floor are niches housing statues of Buddha.
-The ascent up the pagoda offers some unique landscape views of the area, as the windows are left opened, partly in order to provide lighting and partly to permit the visitor a panoramic view of the surrounding mountain peaks and meandering rivers.
+The ascent up the pagoda offers some unique landscape views of the area, as the windows are left open, partly in order to provide lighting and partly to permit the visitor a panoramic view of the surrounding mountain peaks and meandering rivers.

 Mahao Cliffside Tomb